ab41j1t4000/Project-Ordis/DOD.md

 Inner monologue creates the sense of an internal world.
 This is where Ordis feels like it has a private mind instead of just answering prompts.

+**Philosophical question reduced to engineering:**
+“What is inner experience?” → A second mind observing the first mind (bicameral structure) and commenting when something changes.

 **How we’re doing it:**
 By using a bicameral structure — one “mind” that acts and another that observes and speaks whenever something changes inside.